The Pioneers (band)

-The Pioneers are a Jamaican reggae vocal trio, whose main period of success was in the 1960s.
+The Pioneers are a Jamaican reggae, soul and rocksteady vocal trio, whose main period of success was in the 1960s.
 The trio has had different line-ups, and still occasionally performs.

 Career

 Founding and early years: 1962-67

 The Pioneers were formed in 1962 by brothers Sydney and Derrick Crooks, and their friend Winston Hewitt.
-Their early recordings "Good Nanny" and "I'll Never Come Running Back to You" were self-produced at the Treasure Isle studio using money lent to the Crooks brothers by their mother and appeared on Ken Lack's Caltone label.
+Their early recordings "Good Nanny" and "I'll Never Come Running Back to You" were self-produced at the Treasure Isle studio in Kingston, Jamaica, using money lent to the Crooks brothers by their mother and appeared on Ken Lack's Caltone label.

 Several other singles followed, none of them hits, before Hewitt emigrated to Canada in 1966.
-Hewitt was replaced for around a year by former Heptone Glen Adams.
+Hewitt was replaced for around a year by the former Heptones Glen Adams.

 The Pioneers' early singles were not successful, and Sydney began promoting concerts, while Derrick took up a job with the Alcoa bauxite company.
 The group broke up in mid-1967.

 Revival: 1967-68

 Sydney began working at Joe Gibbs' record shop, and through Gibbs, returned to recording.
 At his first session (to record "Give Me Little Loving"), with the other members of The Pioneers gone, Crooks recruited Jackie Robinson, who he found outside the studio just before recording began.
 Crooks later said of the encounter:

 "When I was about to voice the song I looked outside the studio and I saw a little boy sitting on a stone.
 I said 'Hey, come here man, you can sing?'
 He sang the harmony for 'Give Me Little Loving' and his name was Jackie Robinson.
 After that I said to him 'You are one of the Pioneers from today' and he became the lead singer of the Pioneers".

 The new version of The Pioneers enjoyed success with singles such as "Longshot" (a track written and produced by Lee "Scratch" Perry on Gibbs' behalf about a long-lived but unsuccessful racehorse), "Jackpot", "Catch the Beat", and "Pan Yu Machete" (an attack on Perry, who left Gibbs in 1968 to start working on his own productions).
 Crooks and Robinson also recorded as The Soul Mates in 1967.
 The group parted ways with Gibbs after an argument and moved on to work with Leslie Kong, the first recording for Kong being "Samfie Man", a song about a confidence trickster, which topped the Jamaican singles chart.